Superrehtard/old_diaspora_wiki/links.md

 ## Diaspora Groups & Forums

-In formulating a concept of **Diaspora Groups**, _we_ need to realize the intrinsic vagaries in what _we_ are talking about.
+In formulating a concept of **Diaspora Groups**, _we_ need to realize up-front the intrinsic vagaries in what _we_ are talking about.
 Because, **Diaspora** is already a group of groups (of groups) ... **We** are a group of groups as well, trying to build structure and functionality — build communities that work, and last, and are fun.

 It's complex.
 On the _back-end_ there's network security, reliability, (federation,) connectivity.
 On the _front-end_ it's raw human social interactivity.
-The **group** is both a virtual, abstract object and real living being.
+The **group** is both a virtual, abstract object and an organic being.

 Further complicating things are two camps of people.
 One gets along just fine without **Diaspora Groups** and sees no need for the additional 'features'.
-The other regards groups as a critical necessity for the future evolution of **Diaspora**.
+The other regards groups as the critical links in the future evolution of **Diaspora**.
 Historically, mailing lists, bulletin boards (BBs), chatrooms & other types of group functionality are referred to in **Wikipedia** & elsewhere as **Internet Forums**.
-The _Inter-net_ itself is a network of networks.
+The _Inter-net_ is itself a network of networks.

 ###### **Never doubt** _that a small group of committed people can change the world.
 Indeed, it is the only thing that ever has._
 http://Wikipedia.org/wiki/Margaret_Mead